 Find out more from Mayo Clinic about the symptoms, causes and prevention of metabolic syndrome.

-* Nancy Henry, Tim Smith.
-University of Utah, Psychology department.
-Presented Thursday, March 5, 2009 in Chicago during the American Psychosomatic Society’s annual meeting.
+(1) Nancy Henry, Tim Smith.
+University of Utah.
+Presented to the 2009 American Psychosomatic Society’s annual meeting, Chicago.